Daksha: Birth

 The epic Mahabharata describes Daksha and his wife emerging from the right and left thumbs of the Hinduism creator god Brahma respectively.
-According to Matsya Purana, Daksha, Dharma, Kamadeva, and Agni were born from Brahma's right thumb, chest, heart and eyebrows, respectively.
-According to many texts including the Bhagavata Purana, Daksha is born twice—First as a Manasaputra (mind-created son) of Brahma and later, as a son of Prachetas and Marisha.
+According to Matsya Purana, Daksha, Dharma, Kamadeva, and Agni were born from Brahma's right thumb, chest, heart and eyebrows each.
+According to many texts including the Bhagavata Purana, Daksha is born twice—first as a Manasaputra (mind-created son) of Brahma and later, as a son of Prachetas and Marisha.
 In contrast to the later Puranic myths, the Rig Veda states that Daksha and the goddess Aditi emerge from one another, thus he is both her son and father.

 Consorts and children

 According to many Puranic scriptures, Daksha married Prasuti in his first birth and Asikni in his second birth.
-Prasuti is described to be a daughter of Svayambhuva Manu, with whom Daksha had 16, 24 or 60 daughters (depending upon the scriptural source).
+Prasuti is described to be a daughter of Svayambhuva Manu, with whom Daksha had 16, 27 or 60 daughters.
 Asikni (also referred to as Panchajani and Virani) is the daughter of another Prajapati named Virana (or Panchajana).
 Daksha was delegated by Brahma to inhabit the world; he went on to create Gods, Sages, Asuras, Yakshas and Rakhashas from the mind but failed to be further successful.
 (Note: Brahmanda Purana and Vayu Purana give a longer list of creations inc. plants, human beings, ghosts, serpents, deer, flesh-eating demons, and birds.
 Va.
 P. also mentions that Mahadeva had rebuked him, after the mind-created species failed to propagate.)
 Upon a successful penance at the Vindhyas, the god Vishnu granted Asikni as his wife and urged him to engage in sexual union.